merri-bek-tech/merri-bek-tech/content/docs/services/for-individuals.md

 With Facebook increasingly serving up ads instead of content from friends, and Twitter turning into an alt-right dumpster fire, there's never been a better time for an alternate social media platform.

-### Mastadon
+### Mastodon

-Mastadon is a twitter-like platform that is *federated*.
-You can have an account on our server in Merri-bek, and still follow and be followed by users on any Mastadon server anywhere in the world.
+Mastodon is a twitter-like platform that is *federated*.
+You can have an account on our server in Merri-bek, and still follow and be followed by users on any Mastodon server anywhere in the world.

 ## Other Possibilities